 Reason 4.
 They want too much money

-A very common reason why people hold onto a property too long in Rhode Island, & SE is very simple: they want too much money.
+A very common reason why people hold onto a property too long in Rhode Island, RI is very simple: they want too much money.
 They have an unrealistic idea of what they’re property is worth, and are not interested in selling for less than their ideal number.
 The sellers that have their house listed way over market value probably really don’t want to sell and will be insulted at anything less than their unrealistic price tag.

 Reason 5.
 They have fond memories

 Another reason why people hold onto a property too long is that they might have really fond memories.
 Emotions are hard to deny.
 Maybe their grandmother lived there and they grew up in the kitchen making pumpkin pies for Thanksgiving with her, or learning how to make pistachio thumbprint cookies in the dining nook.
 Maybe it was their first house as a married couple and have lots of happy memories cuddling in the den watching movies.
 Maybe it’s the house their children grew up in and they made notches in the door frame marking their growth.
-These are all extremely strong emotions to override and they are understandable reasons why people hold onto a property too long in Rhode Island, & SE.
+These are all extremely strong emotions to override and they are understandable reasons why people hold onto a property too long in Rhode Island, RI.